Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/End-of-Indexation.md

 **Until July 23, 2024:** Selling your gold or real estate meant paying a 20% tax on the gains after accounting for "indexation."
 Indexation adjusts the purchase price of an asset to reflect inflation, thereby reducing your taxable gains.
 This method has been a popular strategy to hedge against inflation and lower the tax burden on long-term investments.

 **Post-July 23, 2024:** According to the new tax structure, indexation benefits will no longer be available for any asset class.
-This means if you hold an ancestral house or gold and decide to sell, you should be ready to write a sizable cheque to the Government of India.
+If you hold an ancestral house or gold and decide to sell, you should be ready to write a sizable cheque to the Government of India.
 Consider it a new, unofficial 🏛️ Indirect Inheritance Tax.

 ### Scenario: Property Investment in 2001 🏡💰